bytebase/bytebase.com/content/docs/reference/command-line.md

       --port int                   port where Bytebase server runs.
 Default to 8080 (default 8080) --readonly                   whether to run in read-only mode
 ```

-## --backup-bucket &lt;&lt;bucket&gt;&gt;

-default: **""**

-If specified, Bytebase will store all of the backup data in the cloud bucket.
-For MySQL instances, this also means all binlog files are stored in the cloud bucket.

-For detailed instructions to setup the cloud bucket, please follow [this doc](/docs/disaster-recovery/backup/#cloud-storage).

-## --backup-credential &lt;&lt;string&gt;&gt;

-default: **""**

-Must be specified if `--backup-bucket` is provided.
-Bytebase will use this file as the credentials to access the cloud bucket.

-## --backup-region &lt;&lt;string&gt;&gt;

-default: **""**

-Must be specified if `--backup-bucket` is provided and the cloud vendor is AWS S3.

 ## --data &lt;&lt;directory&gt;&gt;